RiverBench/RiverBench/.github/ISSUE_TEMPLATE/task-proposal.md

 - **[Existing benchmark category](https://w3id.org/riverbench/category), if applicable:** ...
 - **Proponent(s):** ...

-## Metadata license statement
+## License statement

-I agree to the metadata of this dataset being published under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license: YES/NO
+I agree to the description and metadata of this task being published under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license: YES/NO

-This statement does not apply to the dataset itself, which is licensed as indicated above.